ccsyan/E.-coli-Min-system-1D-simulation/README.md

 # Description

-1. Six python 3.9 scripts are available in this repository.
+Four python 3.9 scripts are available in this repository.

 # Instructions

 1. run c1.Min.LSA.random.para.py to get one parameter set.
 2. with the parameter set produced in the last step, get the time and position data by running c2.get.timecourse.py.
 Simulation time is 80 seconds.
 3. c3.kymograph.py produces a figure with membrane MinD as the target, different cell lengths are 1.6, 1.8, ..., 2.3 micrometer.
 Time in the plot is from 40 to 80 seconds.
+4. c4.
-4. c4.lamba.py produce a figure as lambda value vs cell length.
+#lamba.py produce a figure as lambda value vs cell length.
 This program produce better fitting result either uni-phase or bi-phasic fitting.
-5. c5.Iratio.py produce a figure as Iratio vs cell length.
+#c5.Iratio.py produce a figure as Iratio vs cell length.
-6. c6.period.py produce a figure as oscillation preiod vs cell length.
+#c6.period.py produce a figure as oscillation preiod vs cell length.

 # References